[Case 06]

 Components

 To ensure consistency and streamline design, I built a reusable component library in Figma.
+I created low-fidelity wireframes to map key user flows like music discovery, event tracking, and itinerary planning.

-This included buttons, navigation bars, cards, and event tiles, all styled to match mint’s visual language
+This included buttons, navigation bars, cards, and event tiles, all styled to match mint’s visual language.

 These components supported faster iteration and a scalable UI system and allowed for advanced prototyping.

-[06] Light/Dark Mode High Fidelity Mockups
+Light and Dark Mode High Fidelity Mockups

-With the structure in place and components finalized, I brought mint to life through high-fidelity mockups
+With the structure in place and components finalized, I brought mint to life through high-fidelity mockups This included buttons, navigation bars, cards, and event tiles, all styled to match mint’s visual language.

-With the click of a button you can switch mockups from light to dark thanks to variables
+With the click of a button you can switch mockups from light to dark thanks to variables!

 My mockups are different sizes to incoraprate scroll

-[07] Advanced Protoype
+Advanced Prototype

-Includes smart animations and conditional prototyping with variables.
+Includes smart animations and conditional prototyping with variables

 10/10 Users gave the app a 99% user satisfaction score